Pricing

 Food safety

 This is the rare instance where many restaurants are following the same SOPs.
 Resources for this are plentiful.
+You can find so much information on cross-contamination, service standards, and foodborne illness causes.
+Educate your team on these so food safety is more than a process, it’s something the staff understands.

 This is a great chance to engage with your local food safety oversight.
 They can provide you with a ton of this information as a head start.
 It’s a smart move to introduce yourself to the sanitarian before they show up for an inspection too.
 They’re a resource – use them.